Leggett-Garg Macrorealism and temporal correlations: Experimental tests of macrorealism

 This idea was generalized in \cite{UolaPRA2019}, with the goal of exploring the connections between macrorealism and nondisturbance of quantum measurements, defined in a state-independent fashion and beyond the simplest case of projective measurements.
 In fact, in the case of projective measurements it is known that non-disturbance coincides with commutativity of the two observable operators, i.e., that two projective measurements $\P$ and $\Q$ can be performed in a sequence that is nondisturbing regardless on the preparation, if and only if $[\P,\Q]=0$, which implies also the commutativity of all spectral projectors.
 Moreover, the instrument that achieves a nondisturbing sequence is simply given by the L\"uders rule $\mathcal I_{p}^{\P}(X) = \Pi_p X \Pi_p$.

 In other words, if two measurements are given by commuting projectors, then the L\"uders instrument gives a nondisturbing implementation of the sequence for every possible initial state, while if they are given by noncommuting projectors there is always one preparation such that some disturbance is observed, independently of which instrument is implemented.
 Moreover, sequences involving more projective measurements are nondisturbing if and only if the measurements are pairwise nondisturbing.
 Note also that in this context weak measurements can be seen as classical postprocessings of projective quantum measurements, i.e, noisy versions of them, which cannot improve their nondisturbance.
-On the contrary, if anything, such postprocessing might increase the disturbance; see the detailed discussion in~\cite{UolaPRA2019}.
+In contrast, if anything, such postprocessing might increase the disturbance; see the detailed discussion in~\cite{UolaPRA2019}.